yydyid/CircuitTranslator/README.md

 there are two translators up to now, including translator from bench format to verilog format; and from bench to ckt658 format.

+Before running the code, put the translator at the same folder with the files to be translated.

 For translator from bench to verilog: please change the file name at line No.2 and No.84 to the file you want to translate.

 For translator from bench to ckt658: please change the file name at line No.5 and No.193 to the file you want to translate.